Koorye/PCD/README.md

 # Policy Contrastive Decoding

-Official implementation of the paper "[Policy Contrastive Decoding]()".
+Official implementation of the paper "[Policy Contrastive Decoding](https://arxiv.org/abs/2505.13255)".

 > **Note**: We are doing our best to improve this work.
 If you have any questions or suggestions, please feel free to create an issue in this repo or contact us at shihan.wu.koorye@outlook.com.

 ## News

-- [2025/5/15] The code is released.
+- [2025/5/20] The code is released.

 ## Introduction